Vinod Dham: Career

-After completing a BE degree in Electrical Engineering in 1971, Dham joined Delhi-based semiconductor manufacturer Continental Devices, one of India's only private silicon semiconductor start-ups at the time, which collaborated with Teradyne Semiconductor Company, USA.
+After completing a BE degree in Electrical Engineering in 1971, Dham joined Delhi-based semiconductor manufacturer Continental Devices, one of India's early private silicon semiconductor start-ups, which collaborated with Teradyne Semiconductor Company, USA.
 He was a part of the early team that put together a facility in Delhi, where he worked for four years.
-It was while he worked at this company that his love for semiconductors bloomed.
-He found it to be an exciting field because it applied the knowledge he had learned as an engineer to his developing interests in understanding the physics behind the behaviour of semiconductor devices.
+It was while he worked at this company that he developed an interest in the physics of semiconductor devices.

 In 1975, he left this job and went to the University of Cincinnati in Ohio to pursue an MS degree in Physics (Solid-State).
-After completing his MS degree in 1977, he joined NCR Corporation in Dayton, Ohio, as an engineer.
-He did cutting-edge work on developing advanced non-volatile memories while there.
-Joining NCR was not a planned career move, though.
-At the University of Cincinnati, when NCR needed help, Dham was the student in his class who had worked the longest in semi-conductors.
-His leading-edge work on the non-volatile memories helped NCR get a patent in 1985 on mixed dielectric process and non-volatile memory device.
+After completing his MS degree in 1977, he joined NCR Corporation in Dayton, Ohio, as an engineer, working on advanced non-volatile memories.
+His work helped NCR get a patent in 1985 on a mixed dielectric process and non-volatile memory device.

-He then joined Intel Corporation as an engineer, where he led the development of the world-famous Pentium processor.
-He is called the "Pentium Engineer" for his role in the development of the Pentium Micro-Processor.
-He was then the Vice President of the Microprocessor Product Group and General Manager of Microprocessor Division 5/7 at the time.
-He is also one of the co-inventors of Intel's first Flash Memory Technology (ETOX).
-He rose to the position of the Vice President of Micro-Processor Group at Intel.